Validation of a noisy Gaussian boson sampler via graph theory: Background on Gaussian Boson Sampling and connection with graph theory

 Many approaches have been proposed to validate GBS experiments in the quantum advantage regime \cite{GBSVal1, GBSVal3, GBS_correlators, Giordani18_correlators,TairaGBS}.
-The goal of a validation algorithm is to exclude that the samples are drawn from classical simulatable distributions such as the outputs of thermal, coherent, squashed and distinguishable Gaussian samplers.
+The goal of a validation algorithm is to exclude that the samples are drawn from classical simulatable distributions, such as the outputs of thermal, coherent, squashed and distinguishable Gaussian samplers.
 In this work, we apply a recent method introduced in Ref. \cite{TairaGBS} that makes use of graphs feature vectors estimated from GBS samples.
 The components of such vectors are called \emph{orbits}, which result from a coarse-graining of the output configurations.
 More precisely, the method consists in the classification of different samplers in the space spanned by the three feature vector components identified by the probability of the orbits $O_1 = [1,1,1,1,...]$, $O_2=[2,1,1,1,...]$ and $O_3=[2,2,1,1,...]$ for a given number $n$ of detected photons.
-The three orbits collect respectively the output states in which the number of photons in the modes is 0 or 1, in which only one detector measures two photons, and in which two modes host two photons.
-Plotting the feature vectors in the space $\{O_1, O_2, O_3\}$ allows us to distinguish between various types of classical samplers.
+An orbit $\vec{n}$ is defined as the set of possible index permutation of $\vec{n}$.
+The three orbits $\{O_1, O_2, O_3\}$, employed for the validation method, collect respectively the output states in which the number of photons in the modes is 0 or 1, in which only one detector measures two photons, and in which two modes host two photons.
+Plotting the feature vectors in the space $\{O_1, O_2, O_3\}$, retrieved by summing the normalized frequencies of the output configuration corresponding to each orbit, can be used to distinguish between various types of classical samplers Indeed, the orbit distributions for the different models are characterized by different behaviours, such as for instance lying on different hyperplanes.
+We underline that such a choice is effective in the $n \ll m$ regime, in which we expect that bunching configuration have a very small probability to occur.
+In general, one has to chose the orbits that have the highest probability in order to be estimated from a finite sample with a good accuracy.